 6. LOCATION: On location things went smoothly with a little hiccup here and there, but because of our walk through we were prepared for anything.

 7. EXTRA: With most jobs nowadays I end up shooting some small extra web content on top of the overall scope of work.
 I tend to shoot this to card while we run a backup on the computers.
 I really enjoy this time to get to know the talent and possibly shoot an interesting portrait.

-8. SOMETIMES IT’S FAKE: Because of the angle we wanted to shoot at, and the way Edwin casted his line, we put up a fake door frame.
+8. SOMETIMES IT’S FAKE: Because of the angle we wanted to shoot at, and the way Edwin cast his line, we put up a fake door frame.
 This also allowed us to get a little closer in camera, giving us less post production work.

 9. JUST A LITTLE TASTE: I love shooting tethered and being able to let the client and talent see where we are going with the overall look.
 I find it extremely beneficial for talent that might be a little reserved on set.
 9 out of 10 times it helps loosen them up.

 10/11.
 THE ADS

 12. THE CREW: Having a great crew is, how do I put it … GREAT!
 When you get to just work with talent and fine tune the lighting, your job and the end results are better.